omnyway-labs/re-frame-template/resources/clj/new/re_frame_template/README.md

 karma start --single-run --reporters junit,dots
 ```

-Please be patient; it may take over 15 seconds to see any output, and over 25 seconds to complete.
+Please be patient; it may take over 15 seconds to see any output, and over 25 seconds to complete.{{/test?}}

 ### Running `shadow-cljs` Actions